Madhubon21/Chat_with_Document/README.md

 ## Acknowledgements
 We would like to thank the following technologies and resources for making this project possible:

--Google Generative AI
+-Google Generative AI-
--Streamlit
+-Streamlit-
--LangChain
+-LangChain-
--FAISS
+-FAISS-
--Sentence-Transformers
+-Sentence-Transformers-
--yaml
+-yaml-